mahdi-y/Knapsack/readme.md

 [![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is open source and available under the MIT License.
+This project is licensed under the **MIT License**.
+See the [LICENSE](./LICENSE) file for details.

+## Contact
+For questions, suggestions, or contributions, please open an issue or submit a pull request on GitHub.